141 Comments

 Sir, you are a gentleman.
 Friday dance nights sorted for winter.

-Joe McConnell's avatar
+Joe McC's avatar

 Glad I could help.
 I'd wanted to watch if for ages, thought about buying on DVD and then found this.
 I'm only four episodes in but what a pleasure to watch a history programme that treats you like a grown up and isn't personality-led.
 It would be "Lucy Worsley's Second World War" now.